 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Ethanol use: Oral: [US Boxed Warning]: Patients should not consume alcoholic beverages or medication containing ethanol while taking oxymorphone; ethanol may increase oxymorphone plasma levels resulting in a potentially fatal overdose.

 • Cachectic or debilitated patients: Use with caution in debilitated or cachectic patients; there is a greater potential for critical respiratory depression, even at therapeutic dosages.
 Consider the use of alternative nonopioid analgesics in these patients.

 • Neonates: Neonatal withdrawal syndrome: [US Boxed Warning]: Prolonged use of opioids during pregnancy can cause neonatal withdrawal syndrome, which may be life-threatening if not recognized and treated according to protocols developed by neonatology experts.
 If opioid use is required for a prolonged period in a pregnant woman, ensure treatment is available and warn patient of risk to the neonate.
 Signs and symptoms include irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting, diarrhea and failure to gain weight.
 Onset, duration and severity depend on the drug used, duration of use, maternal dose, and rate of drug elimination by the newborn.

 Dosage form specific issues:

 • Accidental exposure: Oral: [US Boxed Warning]: Accidental ingestion of even one dose, especially in children, can result in a fatal overdose of oxymorphone.

 • Optimal regimen: An opioid-containing analgesic regimen should be tailored to each patient's needs and based upon the type of pain being treated (acute versus chronic), the route of administration, degree of tolerance for opioids (naive versus chronic user), age, weight, and patient comorbidities.
 The optimal analgesic dose varies widely among patients; doses should be titrated to pain relief/prevention.

-Pain relief, respiratory and mental status, heart rate, blood pressure; signs of misuse, abuse, and addiction; signs or symptoms of hypogonadism or hypoadrenalism (Brennan 2013)
+Pain relief, respiratory and mental status, heart rate, blood pressure; bowel function; signs/symptoms of misuse, abuse, and addiction; signs or symptoms of hypogonadism or hypoadrenalism (Brennan 2013)